Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Summary conclusions

-\section{Summary \& Conclusions}
+\section{Summary \& conclusions}

+In this paper, we present a methodology to infer the large-scale geometrical features of the GMF by constraining models of the regular components of the GMF relying on a dedicated MCMC method and a maximum-likelihood analysis of polarization data of the diffuse Galactic emission at microwave and millimeter frequencies, and more specifically, from the thermal dust emission.

-In this paper, we have presented a methodology to constrain the GMF using the polarized diffuse Galactic emission at microwave and millimeter frequencies.
-Relying on the modeling of the Galactic synchrotron and the thermal dust emission mechanisms in intensity and polarization we build a step-by-step methodology to divide and to simplify at most the fitting procedure.
+Based on the current understanding of the modeling of the Galactic synchrotron and the thermal dust emission mechanisms in intensity and polarization, we built a step-by-step methodology to optimally divide and to simplify the fitting procedure.
 First, assuming the Galactic thermal dust intensity to be independent of the GMF, we can obtain a fair representation of the dust density distribution across the Galaxy.
-Second, we use the recovered thermal dust density to fit the Galactic thermal dust polarization and so, to constrain the geometrical structure of the GMF.
-Finally, we can use the best-fit model of the geometry of the GMF as an input to constrain simultaneously the GMF amplitude and the Galactic relativistic electron density distribution by fitting synchrotron maps in intensity and polarization.
-We have developed this methodology to keep the fitting procedure simple and feasible within a MCMC framework.
-This allows us to efficiently diagnose and remedy possible mis-modeling effects and parameter degeneracies.
+Second, we use the recovered thermal dust density distribution to fit the Galactic thermal dust polarization and so, to constrain the geometrical structure of the regular GMF component, assuming only this component is present in the data.
+Finally, the latter could be used as an input to constrain simultaneously the GMF amplitude and the Galactic relativistic electron density distribution by fitting synchrotron maps in intensity and polarization.

+Relying on two sets of realistic simulations of the thermal polarized Galactic thermal dust emission, we demonstrate that it is possible to provide constraints on models of the regular component of the GMF and thus that it is possible to infer large-scale geometrical features of the GMF.